 About Water Panels

 Many air conditioning and heating companies offer humidifiers as either a standalone unit or as a retrofit to existing HVAC systems.
-These devices pass heated air from your furnace into a water panel where it mixes with water vapor to increase humidity.
+These devices pass heated air from the furnace into a water panel, where it mixes with water vapor to increase humidity.
 Over time, water panels can get clogged with mineral deposits from their water sources.
 When this happens, airflow is restricted and air quality is compromised.

 Changing Water Panels

-Contact your local HVAC contractors and sign up for a routine maintenance agreement so you never miss out on any necessary inspections and tune-ups.
+Contact our local HVAC contractors and sign up for a routine maintenance agreement so you never miss out on any necessary inspections and tune-ups.
 Make sure that you include your humidifier when undergoing regular service visits to prevent problems in the future.

-Get High-Performance Humidifiers Perfect for Your Needs
+Get a High-Performance Humidifier Perfect for Your Needs